• Home

 Rules

-3. Players cannot kick the coconut.
-The coconut must be carried with the players all the way to the goal.
+• The coconut cannot be kicked and must be carried all the way to the goal. [web:159]

 Key Skills Required